-Pursuing his passion for creativity, Humphrey studied fine art (Diploma) at Maidenhead Art College and interior design (BA Hons) at Middlesex University London 1988-1993.
+Pursuing his passion for art and design, Humphrey studied fine art (Diploma) at Maidenhead Art College and interior design (BA Hons) at Middlesex University London 1988-1993.
 He developed his career through architecture and design studios in Stuttgart, Leipzig, Oxford and London 1994-1999.
-In 2000 he launched Mark Humphrey Ltd, a London based creative company committed to delivering his unique works, editions, series and collections.
-Humphrey’s clients, collectors and partners are in the public, private and philanthropic sectors.
+In 2000 he launched Mark Humphrey Ltd, a London based company committed to delivering his unique artworks for multiple industries in public, private and philanthropic sectors.

-For over a decade Humphrey focused on his ‘Art In Life Series’ 2000-2012 making from an array of high-quality materials, such as bronze, crystal glass, Kevlar fibre, leather, marble and wood.
+For over a decade Humphrey focused on his collections, such as ‘Water Droplets’ 1999-2000, ‘King And Queen’ 2001-2002, ‘Erotic Vessels’ 2007 and ‘Skin On Skin’ 2004-2010 making from an array of high-quality materials, such as bronze, crystal glass, Kevlar fibre, leather, marble and wood.
 He worked for brands, such as Apple Records (Beatles label), Fendi, Grosvenor Estate, Harrods, Kenzo, Louis Vuitton, Mittal Steel, Ralph Lauren, The Other Palace (Westminster City Council/Andrew Lloyd Webber) and The Rug Company.
 Including collectors, such as Claudia Schiffer, George Harrison, Michael Schumacher, Ringo Starr, Sean Fitzpatrick and Steven Gerrard.

-This concluded with his ‘Art In Life’ 2012 solo show at the Osborne Samuel gallery Mayfair.
-He was then offered the position of Artist-in-Residence at Jumeirah Mayfair, from 2012-2015, producing commissions, exhibitions, hosting private views and talks.
-Humphrey’s ‘Early Works’ 1992-1999 included architectural designs for Allianz Leipzig and Audi UK, motivating the idea to set up his foundation that inspires audiences, such as London, Beijing, Shanghai, Astana and Moscow.
+This concluded with his ‘Art In Life’ 2012 solo show at the Osborne Samuel gallery Mayfair, quoted by The Financial Times “Humphrey is well-versed in blurring artistic boundaries” where “art really is life in Humphrey’s artistic hands.”
+He was then offered the position of Artist-in-Residence at Jumeirah Mayfair, from 2012-2015, producing commissions, series, exhibitions, hosting private views and talks.
+Humphrey’s ‘Early Works’ 1992-1998 included architectural designs for Allianz Leipzig and Audi UK, motivating the idea to set up his foundation that inspires audiences, such as London, Beijing, Shanghai, Astana and Moscow.

 Humphrey’s “thought provoking and innovative” relevant works are “emotive and engaging,” as stated by The Royal British Legion.
 Notable examples include ‘Jutland Capsule’ 2016 dedicated by HRH The Duke of York, deployed by the Royal Navy at the protected wreckage site of HMS Invincible, in association with BAE Systems and part of the battle of Jutland Centenary group show at the National Maritime Museum, Greenwich;‘Every One Remembered’ 2013-2014 statue commissioned by The Royal British Legion in collaboration with the Commonwealth War Graves Commission and Greater London Authority, unveiled in Trafalgar Square, with dedications by the First Minister of Wales and Lord Provost of Glasgow, Scotland; and ‘Poppy Appeal Sculptures’ 2013-2016 displayed throughout many CBRE and Land Securities UK shopping centres, as well as the Royal Armouries and Royal Air Force Museums.

-Humphrey has donated and sponsored a number of public artworks through his philanthropy fund, such as ‘Forever’ 2014-2015 memorial for Royal Wootton Bassett Town Council and The British Armed Forces, dedicated by Princess Anne, HRH The Princess Royal for the Iraq and Afghanistan conflicts; including from his ‘Philanthropic Creativity Series’ 2012-2015, ‘Hanging On For Dear Life’ 2012 for Prostate Cancer UK previewed at 10 Downing Street; and ‘Beauty Of Partnerships’ 2008-2009 for Women For Women International.
+Humphrey has donated and sponsored a number of public artworks through his fund for philanthropic projects, such as ‘Forever’ 2014-2015 memorial for Royal Wootton Bassett Town Council and The British Armed Forces, dedicated by Princess Anne, HRH The Princess Royal for the Iraq and Afghanistan conflicts; including from his ‘Philanthropic Creativity’ 2012-2015 solo show, ‘Hanging On For Dear Life’ 2012 for Prostate Cancer UK previewed at 10 Downing Street; and ‘Beauty Of Partnerships’ 2008-2009 for Women For Women International.
 This inspired Humphrey’s exhibition ‘Extinction Art Expedition’ 2014 with works in Italy, such as ‘Here Today And Gone Tomorrow’ 2011-2013, ‘Blue Planet’ 2013-2014, ‘On A Knife-Edge’ 2014, and ‘Manners Maketh Man (This Aint’t Mickey Mouse)’ 2011-2013.

-He has been invited to present sketch work concepts across different industries, for example Aston Martin, Bentley, The British Museum, Chief of Defence People (MoD), Churches Conservation Trust, Dent Clocks (Big Ben), Dior, Dunhill, Football Association, FIFA, Four Seasons, John Lewis Partnership, Kazakhstan National Museum and City Planning, Lacoste, Lawn Tennis Association, LVMH, Natural History Museum, Nike, Paul Smith, Pemberton (Rolling Stones), Premier League, Rolls Royce Cars, Royal Air Force, Sunseeker, Tag Heuer and U.S. Embassy London.
+He has been invited to present concepts across different industries, for example Aston Martin, Bentley, The British Museum, Chief of Defence People/MoD, Churches Conservation Trust, Dent Clocks (Big Ben)/FIFA, Dior, Dunhill, Football Association, Four Seasons, John Lewis Partnership, Kazakhstan National Museum/City Planning, Lacoste, Lawn Tennis Association/Nike, LVMH, Natural History Museum, Paul Smith, Pemberton/Rolling Stones, Premier League, Rolls Royce Cars, Royal Air Force, Sunseeker, Tag Heuer and U.S. Embassy London.

-Humphrey has received many awards in recognition of his achievements, such as The International Design and Architectural Awards for best bespoke product ‘Final Encore’ 2011-2012; The London Club and Bar Awards for best new club ‘Jalouse’ 2008-2009; MIPIM Awards for best new residential building and Architect Design Merit Awards (Hong Kong Institute) for best new building ‘Grosvenor Place’ 2000-2003 (collaboration with PDP London) including his carbon fibre and titanium collection ‘Space Age Pieces nos1-11’ 2003.
+Humphrey has received many awards in recognition of his achievements, such as The International Design and Architectural Awards for best bespoke product ‘Final Encore’ 2011-2012; The London Club and Bar Awards for best new club ‘Jalouse’ 2008-2009; MIPIM Awards for best new residential building and Architect Design Merit Awards (Hong Kong Institute) for best new building ‘Grosvenor Place’ 2000-2003 (collaboration with PDP London) including his carbon fibre and titanium ‘Space Age’ 2003 series.